The welfare of the family is decisive for the future of the world and that of the Church.”

 Welcome to this website offering a diocesan family resources to encourage and support the families in our communities as well as offer signposts to where materials and resources to support the family and to support married life can be found.
 There may be nothing new here other than simple signposts taking you to the tremendous amount that there is available on the web.

-This initiative flows from our diocesan guidelines, Called to be a people of hope.
-As a diocesan community we sought to give honour, dignity, respect and worth to the family and to those who live out the vocation of marriage.
-In our guidelines we said:
+This initiative flows from our diocesan guidelines, Called to be a People of Hope and finds an echo in our diocesan vision A Future Full of Hope.
+As a diocesan community we seek to give honour, dignity, respect and worth to the family and to those who live out the vocation of marriage.
+In Called to be a People of Hope we said:

 We are called to deepen an awareness of the vocational nature of marriage and parenthood and be aware that families today take many forms.
 It is through the supportive practical love of the family that the Church can most effectively express its conviction that God is love.”